Waiting lists for schools

 How do I add my child’s name to a waiting list?

-If your child is starting school for the first time or moving up to junior school in September 2019 and was declined a place at a school of higher preference your child's name will automatically be added to the waiting list for that school.
+If your child is starting school for the first time or moving up to junior school in September 2021 and has been declined a place at a school of higher preference your child's name will automatically be added to the waiting list for that school.
 The council will hold waiting lists for all community and voluntary controlled schools for the academic year.
-All schools must hold waiting lists until 31 December 2019, however some Academies, Foundation schools and Voluntary Aided Schools may continue to hold waiting lists after this date but parents and carers should check with the schools direct.
+All schools must hold waiting lists until 31 December 2021, however some Academies, Foundation schools and Voluntary Aided Schools may continue to hold waiting lists after this date but parents and carers should check with the schools direct.

-If your child is moving up to secondary school in September 2019 and was declined a place at a school of higher preference your child's name will automatically be added to the waiting list for that school.
-Waiting lists will be held until 31 December 2019 and after this time you should check with individual schools to see whether a waiting list will continue to be held.
+If your child is moving up to secondary school in September 2021 and has been declined a place at a school of higher preference your child's name will automatically be added to the waiting list for that school.
+Waiting lists will be held until 31 December 2021 and after this time you should check with individual schools to see whether a waiting list will continue to be held.

-If you have made an in-year application and been declined a place at your preferred community or voluntary controlled school/s and wish to add your child’s name to the waiting list, you should inform the Education Access Team by email to email@example.com.
+If you have made an in-year application and been declined a place at your preferred community or voluntary controlled school/s and wish to add your child’s name to the waiting list, you should inform the Education Access Team by email.
 You can find out more about in-year school transfers here.

 How long are waiting lists held for?